Maple flavored bacon and sweet roasted Cipollini onions take crispy pan fried Brussels sprouts to a whole new level of greatness!

 What To Serve With Maple Bacon Brussels Sprouts?

 Goodness, take your pick!
 I love this served alongside a rotisserie chicken dinner.
-I also love these crispy maple bacon Brussel sprouts with everything from my Homemade Creamy Mac And Cheese, my Smoked Bacon Wrapped Pork Loin, to my Fork Tender Beef Tips In An Outstanding Herb Pan Sauce.
-Poach some eggs for an awesome breakfast hash and eggs experience.
+I also love these crispy maple bacon Brussel sprouts as a homemade Mac and Cheese dinner side.
+But you can’t go wrong with adding these Brussel sprouts to my Smoked Bacon Wrapped Pork Loin or Fork Tender Beef Tips In An Outstanding Herb Pan Sauce either.

 - large cast iron skillet